 Course Structure and Length

-This course is self-paced, and students practice each skill and concept as they go.
-Automatic feedback is built into the course for both practices and quizzes.
+This course is self-paced, and trainees practice each skill and concept as they go.
+Automatic feedback is built into the course for both practice exercises and quizzes.
 The course is divided into four Units, and each Unit is composed of five Sections.
 Each Section consists of 7 instructional/practice levels, a quiz, and a master (proficiency) level.
 Quizzes can be retaken after 12 hours.

-Python Fundamentals is designed to take approximately 80-120 hours.
-Since the course is self-paced, the amount of time required to complete the course will vary from student to student.
+Python Fundamentals is designed to take approximately 80 hours.
+Since the course is self-paced, the amount of time required to complete the course will vary from trainee to trainee.

 Unit 1 (Introduction)

-In this Unit students review basic concepts of computer programming including loops, conditions, variables and functions.
+In this Unit trainees review basic concepts of computer programming including loops, conditions, variables and functions.
 They will learn:

 - When Python was introduced, who its author is, and where its name comes from.